-Although carbonate formations are widespread throughout Latin America, highly productive carbonate aquifers are mostly found towards the Northern hemisphere, next to the Caribbean and Gulf of Mexico regions.
+Although carbonate formations are widespread throughout Latin America, highly productive carbonate aquifers are mostly found towards the Northern hemisphere, next to the Caribbean and Gulf of Mexico regions (see Fig. 2 and Tables 3, 4 and 5).

 There are important carbonate aquifers in several Caribbean islands (Cuba, Jamaica, Puerto Rico, Barbados, several islands in the Bahamas archipielago, etc.), in the neighboring peninsulas (Yucatan and Florida), in the Mexican hinterland (Nuevo Leon, Tamaulipas, Coahuila) and in the coastal areas of Northern South America.